 One of my favorite things about writing this blog is uncovering something special that few know about.
 Often, these unknown destinations have been around for years, but sometimes, I get to discover places that are brand new.
 Now, not every new destination that I visit seems primed to becoming something special, but Disobedient Spirits in Indiana County seems ready to breakout.

-I had the opportunity to get a sneak peek at their operation a few weeks before they opened for sales and tastings, thanks to the Indiana County Visitors Bureau.
+I had the opportunity to get a sneak peek at their operation a few weeks before they opened for sales and tastings in 2014 , thanks to the Indiana County Visitors Bureau.

 Disobedient Spirits is located on a small-town main street in the borough of Homer City.
 Seeing a modern distillery among the fabric of a small town is a bit odd to be honest.
 And, some in the town thought so as well, fighting everything from the distillery’s name to zoning.
 However, the permits were eventually approved.
 And, with the transformation of an abandoned grocery store, Disobedient Spirits has rejuvenated a portion of this tiny borough.

 Disobedient Spirits draws its name and inspiration from history.
 In 1794, frustrated with taxes on their whiskey, settlers in western Pennsylvania started a rebellion against the United States government.
 Known today as the Whiskey Rebellion, this short lived fight had little lasting change, but did create a few interesting footnotes in history.